AJaySi/AI-Writer/README.md

 - **Wordpress, Jekyll Integration**: Implemented generating and uploading blog content, media to wordpress via its REST APIs.
 Most of the static website which can work with markdown style should work with little testing.

-### AI-Driven Content Creation

-- **Text Generation**: Leverages OpenAI's ChatGPT, Google Gemini Pro for generating text for blogs.
-- [**Customizable AI Parameters**](https://github.com/AJaySi/AI-Writer/blob/main/main_config): Offers flexibility in adjusting AI parameters like model selection, temperature, and token limits to suit different content needs.

-### Image Detail Extraction
-- **Analyzing and Extracting Image Details**: Uses OpenAI's Vision API, Google Gemini vision to analyze images and extract details such as alt text, descriptions, titles, and captions, enhancing the SEO of image content.

 ---
-**Note**: This toolkit is designed for automated blog management and requires appropriate API keys and access credentials for full functionality.
+[!NOTE] This toolkit is designed for automated blog management and requires appropriate API keys and access credentials for full functionality.
 ---

 ### Web Research